 Harold P. Lehmann, MD, PhD

-Harold is a board-certified general pediatrician with doctoral informatics training from Stanford.
+Dr. Lehmann is a board-certified general pediatrician with doctoral informatics training from Stanford.
 His research concerns evidence-based medicine (EBM) broadly conceived.
 His current work focuses on the informatics infrastructure of research and the secondary use of EHR data for research.
-He is also interested in other sorts of “evidence”, and is evaluating the value to community health workers of classic evidence reports vs social media (vs links to community services).
-He leads the Johns Hopkins efforts in informatics training across all three schools of health sciences.
+He is informatics lead for the Johns Hopkins PCORnet/PaTH site and works with Dr Chute in the National COVID Cohort Collaborative.
+He collaborates with others in informatics and decision-analytic research.
 He has served as an Associate Editor for the Journal of the American Medical Informatics Association since 2011.

 The attached files represent the article and appendix of Lehmann, H. The Informatics Stack: A Heuristic Tool for Informatics Teaching.
 Methods of Information in Medicine.
 2018;56:e129-e133.